great shrub: bottlebrush buckeye

-IT FELT LIKE SUCH A BIG SCORE the day many years ago when I found the bottlebrush buckeye, Aesculus parviflora, in a nursery in New Bedford, Massachusetts, even though the plant was just a small thing in a plastic pot at the time.
-Now it’s my biggest shrub, and also one of my favorites, for it hummocky shape, handsome leaves that turn gold in fall, and easy, basically disease-free disposition.
+IT FELT LIKE SUCH A BIG SCORE the day decades ago when I found the bottlebrush buckeye, Aesculus parviflora, in a nursery in New Bedford, Massachusetts, even though the plant was just a small thing in a plastic pot at the time.
+Now it’s my biggest shrub, and also one of my favorites, for it hummocky shape, handsome leaves that turn impressively gold in fall, and easy, basically disease-free disposition.
 Pollinators agree it’s a winner.

-I had only ever seen a bottlebrush buckeye (Zone 4-8) once before, at Wave Hill in New York City, a giant suckering mound of a thing probably 20 feet across and more than a dozen high.
-It grew there in the semi-shade of tall trees, as it is happy to do and does in its natural habitat of the Southeastern United States, specifically rich woodlands in Alabama, Georgia, and northern Florida.
-I loved its big mountain of a presence right away—and then on that shopping trip to Allen Haskell’s nursery in New Bedford, there it was.
+I had only ever seen a bottlebrush buckeye (Zone 5-8) once before, at the public garden called Wave Hill in New York City, a giant suckering mound of a thing probably 20 feet across and more than a dozen high.
+It grew there in the semi-shade of tall trees, as it is does in its natural habitat of the Southeastern United States, specifically rich woodlands in Alabama, Georgia, and northern Florida.
+I loved its big mountain of a presence right away—and then on that shopping trip to Allen Haskell’s former nursery in New Bedford, there it was.
 My plant!

-Though from a distance the flowers appear to be cream-colored, each tiny flower on the long wands is delicately splashed with drops of orangey-red paint–actually the red anthers and pinkish filaments inside the little trumpets.
+Though from a distance the flowers appear to be cream-colored, each tiny one on the long wands (technically panicles) is delicately splashed with drops of orangey-red paint–actually the red anthers and pinkish filaments inside the little trumpets.
 Butterflies and many insect pollinators love to visit them (that’s a silver-spotted skipper sampling the offerings, above).

-After the blooms fade, everyone always asks, “What’s that shrubby pear?” in late summer and early fall, when the brown (pear-shaped, of course) pods (above) form.
+After the blooms fade, garden visitors always ask, “What’s that shrubby pear?” in late summer and early fall, when the brown (pear-shaped, of course) pods (above) form.
 It’s no pear at all; it’s a chestnut relative.

-Years after I found my original plant, Chicago-area nurseryman Roy Klehm learned that I loved this Southeastern native plant and recommended the later-blooming variety called ‘Rogers’ (a selection from A. parviflora var. serotina), a slightly larger plant with very large flower stems (about 30 inches long, photo farther down the page) that blooms a couple of weeks after the straight species.
-Now I have a longer season of Aesculus to enjoy, not a bad thing…and more of those giant mounds of fall gold (above).
+Years after I found my original plant, Chicago-area nurseryman Roy Klehm learned that I loved Aesculus and recommended the later-blooming variety called ‘Rogers’ (a selection from A. parviflora var. serotina).
+It’s a slightly larger shrub with very large flower stems (about 30 inches long, photo farther down the page) that blooms a couple of weeks after the straight species.
+Now I have a longer season of Aesculus to enjoy, not a bad thing.
+I also have more of those giant mounds of fall gold (above).

 In warmer zones like its native range, planting bottlebrush buckeye in shade to part shade is recommended, and it does well in shady spots here, too.
-Bottlebrush buckeye can also be planted out in the middle of a lawn as well (especially up North, where the summer sun is less fierce), making a beautiful specimen, and a group of them would be even more dramatic–and a faster route to a colony as well.
+Bottlebrush buckeye can be planted out in the open as well up North, where the summer sun is less fierce, making a beautiful specimen.
+A group of them would be even more dramatic–and a faster route to a colony as well.

 A few years ago, my original plant got caught in the swirling winds of a microburst of oddball weather here (above), and half of it was flattened, remember?
-Thankfully, there are always more stems suckering up from this strong colonizer of a shrub.
-Another year or so and it will be back to its old self, 20 feet across and about 14 feet tall—well, at least that high on the one side that didn’t take a hit.
-Give it plenty of room, and it will make a beloved companion for decades to come.
+Thankfully, there are always more stems suckering up from this strong colonizer.
+Another year or two and it was back to its old self, 20 feet across and about 14 feet tall.
+Give it plenty of room–and I mean plenty–and it will make a beloved companion for decades to come.

 - Ask your local nursery to get you this plant, or…